Physiologic Insulin Resensitization

 What to Expect From PIR

 Every patient’s insulin resistance and efficiency of carbohydrate metabolism are different and unique to them, so together, we will sit down with candidates individually for a consultation.
-Patients will meet with a medical professional who will go over the PIR process, physical condition, medical records, and history to determine the specific medical needs to build a customized care plan following qualification.
+Patients will meet with a medical professional who will perform a complete history, medical exam and thorough assessment to insure that each person is an appropriate candidate for PIR therapy.
+Once deemed appropriate the PIR process will be reviewed and a treatment plan created.

 Once qualified for PIR, patients will enter into what is known as an induction phase which consists of 2 infusions per week and then down to 1.
 This will last about 90 days, and then the maintenance phase will begin.

 The purpose of the maintenance phase is to figure out the proper balance between an optimized metabolism and insulin sensitivity while spacing out treatments as much as possible.
-For Type 2, pre-diabetic, and non-diabetic patients, infusions are usually lowered from 3/hour – 2/hour and can last up to 6 weeks between treatments.
+For Type 2, pre-diabetic, and non-diabetic patients, infusions are usually 6 weeks between treatments.

 If you or a loved one suffer from diabetes in Greensboro, High Point, Winston-Salem, or any nearby city in North Carolina, and want to learn more about Physiologic Insulin Resensitization, call us today for a free consultation at 336-777-7364.